 You can make your own hairspray using all-natural ingredients.
 Cut either a whole orange or lemon into sections, add them to two cups of water and bring to a boil.
 Drain the liquid through a piece of cloth.
 Add two to three tablespoons of vodka along with a cup of citrus juice.

 The result is a flexible hold hairspray that adds volume and smells fresh.
-Keep in mind that the lemon formula can lighten hair when exposed to sunshine.
+Remember that the lemon formula can lighten hair when exposed to sunshine.

 No matter what style you want to achieve, you can find the perfect hair product, whether you want to use gel or something different.
-Each of the hair gel alternatives above offers unique benefits, including secure hold, volume, easy application, and more.
+Each hair gel alternative offers unique benefits, including secure hold, volume, easy application, and more.
 The perfect look can be yours!